thecodearcher/periodic-emails/README.md

                 $htmlContent
             );

-You can see `null` is passed into the `to` parameter because this mail is meant to be sent to multiple users but also you don't want each user to know who else got the same mail.
+You can see `null` is passed into the `to` parameter because this mail is meant to be sent to multiple users while concealing who the other recipients are.
 To ensure this mail is sent to each user individually, you have to make use of a `[personalization](https://sendgrid.com/docs/for-developers/sending-email/personalizations/)` object.
-A personalization object helps you create multiple options for each receiver of a mail.
+A personalization object helps you create multiple options for each receiver of an email.

      /* Get all registered users */
             $users = User::all();